David Schultz – MIEAust, CPEng, GAICD

 Kate Young is a town planner at Crowther & Sadler.
-She is a former Director of the East Gippsland Catchment Management Authority, and served on the Gippsland Lakes Ministerial Advisory Committee and East Gippsland Shire Inundation and Adaption Management Project Steering Group Committee.
-Kate has a Post Graduate Diploma in Planning and Environment, Graduate Diploma of Arts (Criminology) and Bachelor of Arts (Psychology).
-She is also a Graduate of the Australian Institute of Company Directors.
+Kate is currently on the Board at Gippsland Grammar, chairing the Governance Committee, and is a former Director of the East Gippsland Catchment Management Authority.
+Kate also served on the Gippsland Lakes Ministerial Advisory Committee and East Gippsland Shire Inundation and Adaption Management Project Steering Group Committee.
+Kate has a Bachelor of Arts (Psychology), post graduate qualifications in Planning and Environment, Arts (Criminology) and is a graduate of the Australian Institute of Company Directors course.

 Role of The Board